Updated January 13, 2020

 Center for Employment Opportunities Inc.: to provide services remotely.

-Central Community House: to support technology purchases for youth, increased hours for van drivers, increased staff hours replacing volunteers, and direct client assistance.
+Central Community House: to support youth programming, technology purchases for youth, increased hours for van drivers, increased staff hours replacing volunteers, and direct client assistance.

 Central Community House: to provide emergency financial assistance to families, and to hire a part-time temporary staff member to handle the increased need for financial assistance.